ramilitani/check-properties/README.md

 Utility tool to verify properties from a template file missing in another properties file.

-This is useful when you need to compare from a template file an updated or added properties checking wether the key value from template exist in other properties file.
+This is useful when you need to compare from a template file some updated or added properties checking whether the key value from template exist in other properties file.

 PS: checking existing keys of several extensive language properties files.